Quantum Multiplexer Simplification for State Preparation: Multiplexers Simplification

 \subsection{Experiments and Discussion}

-To evaluate the efficiency of our simplification method for disentangled states, we conducted two experiments.
-The first experiment compares the circuit depth and the time required to create and transpile the circuits.
-We compare our simplification method, combined with the state preparation method from Ref.~\cite{PhysRevA.71.052330}, denoted as UCGE (an acronym for the union of Uniformly Controlled One-Qubit Gates with Entanglement), with other state preparation approaches.
-In this experiment, we prepare a set of random real-valued disentangled states with varying numbers of qubits.
-Each state consists of two disentangled components, and the circuit depth is determined by its decomposition into CNOT and single-qubit gates.
-The results are presented in Figure~\ref{fig:graph1}.
+We compare the proposed multiplexer simplification method combined with the state preparation method from Ref.~\cite{PhysRevA.71.052330}, denoted as UCGE (an acronym for the union of Uniformly Controlled One-Qubit Gates with Entanglement), with other state preparation approaches~\cite{PhysRevA.71.052330, 10.1109/TCAD.2023.3297972, PhysRevA.83.032302}.
+To evaluate the efficiency of our simplification method for unentangled states, we conducted two experiments.

+In the first experiment, we prepare a set of random complex-valued unentangled states varying the number of qubits $n$.
+Each random state $\ket{\psi}$ consists of two unentangled components $\ket{\psi} = \ket{\psi_0} \otimes \ket{\psi_1}$, where $\ket{\psi_0}$ and $\ket{\psi_1}$ have $2^{n/2}$ amplitudes from a uniform random distribution.
+We use the state $\ket{\psi}$ as the input of the state preparation methods.
+The number of CNOT gates in Fig.~\ref{fig:cnots_bipartition} is determined by the decomposition of the state preparation circuit into CNOT and single-qubit gates using the transpile function from qiskit version 1.4.0 with optimization level equal to 2.
+The time in Fig.~\ref{fig:time_bipartition} includes the time to create and transpile the circuit.
+Fig.~\ref{fig:graph1} illustrates that the total time for BAA increases at a rate of $N/\log_2(N)$ compared to UCGE in the bipartite state initialization.

-The second experiment fixes the number of qubits at twelve and varies the number of disentangled components within the state.
+The second experiment fixes the number of qubits at twelve and varies the number of components $k$ of the unentangled state $|\psi\rangle = |\psi_1\rangle \otimes \cdots \otimes |\psi_k\rangle$, where each subspace has $12 / k$ qubits.
 The same QSP techniques are used for this experiment.
-The results are shown in Figure \ref{fig:graph2}.
+The number of CNOT gates in Fig.~\ref{fig:cnots_multipartite} is determined by the decomposition of the state preparation circuit into CNOT and single-qubit gates using the transpile function from qiskit version 1.4.0 with optimization level equal to 2.
+The time in Fig.~\ref{fig:time_multipartite} includes the time to create and transpile the circuit.
+There is a clear advantage in the time of the proposed approach.
+However, in the completely separable case the BAA algorithm does not need to perform a search in the space of qubits and in this case the BAA has a time advantage.